Self-Organization and Artificial Life: Domains

-Another representative class of soft ALife that shows self-organization comprises models of collective behavior of self-driven agents \citep{Vicsek2012}.
-Reynolds' Boids model \citep{reynolds87flocks} is probably the best known in this category.
-In this work, self-propelled agents (``boids'') move in a continuous space according to three kinetic rules: cohesion (to maintain positional proximity), alignment (to maintain directional similarity), and separation (to avoid overcrowding and collision).
+Another representative class of soft ALife that shows self-organization comprises models of collective behavior of self-propelled agents \citep{Vicsek2012}.
+Reynolds' ``boids'' model \citep{reynolds87flocks} is probably the best known in this category.
+In this work, self-propelled agents move in a continuous space according to three kinetic rules: cohesion (to maintain positional proximity), alignment (to maintain directional similarity), and separation (to avoid overcrowding and collision).
 A variety of related models have since been proposed and studied, including simplified, statistical-physics-oriented ones \citep{VicsekEtAl1995,LevineEtAl2000,AldanaEtAl2007,NewmanSayama2008} and more detailed, behavioral-ecology-oriented ones \citep{Couzin:2002,KunzHemelrijk2003,HildenbrandtEtAl2010}.
 These models produce natural-looking flocking/schooling/swarming collective behaviors out of simple decentralized behavioral rules, and they also exhibit phase transitions between distinct macroscopic states.
+They have also been used as inspiration for a variety of optimization algorithms \citep{DorigoStuetzle2004,Kennedy:1995,pham2006bees,Yang09,Krishnanand:2009}.

-Such collective behavior models have been brought to \emph{artificial chemistry} studies \citep{Dittrich2001Artificial-Chem,BanzhafYamamoto2015} as well, such as \emph{swarm chemistry}, its variants, and other similar models \citep{Sayama2008Swarm-Chemistry,KreyssigDittrich2011,Sayama2011,Sayama2012,ErskineHerrmann2015,schmickl2016life,nishikawa2018exploration}, in which kinetically and chemically distinct species of idealized agents interact to form nontrivial spatiotemporal dynamic patterns.
+Such collective behavior models have been brought to \emph{artificial chemistry} studies as well \citep{Dittrich2001Artificial-Chem,BanzhafYamamoto2015}, such as \emph{swarm chemistry}, its variants, and other similar models \citep{Sayama2008Swarm-Chemistry,KreyssigDittrich2011,Sayama2011,Sayama2012,ErskineHerrmann2015,schmickl2016life,nishikawa2018exploration}, in which kinetically and chemically distinct species of idealized agents interact to form nontrivial spatiotemporal dynamic patterns.
 More recently, these collective behavior models have also been actively utilized in \emph{morphogenetic engineering} \citep{Doursat2011,DoursatEtAl2012}, in which researchers attempt to achieve a successful merger of self-organization and programmable architectural design, by discovering or designing agent rules that result in specific desired high-level patterns.